bachelor-2014/report/v2/experiment_interaction.md

 # Autonomous interaction with experiments
 \label{sec:experiment_interaction}
- The EvoBot should not only be able to run experiments, it is also made to be capable of running autonomous experiments, that is to say that the experiments will be start by a human but will be completely self sustained and be capable to actively react to changes happening in the observed system.
+ The EvoBot should not only be able to run experiments, it should also be capable of running autonomous experiments.
+Autonomous in the sens that the experiments will be started by a human but will be completely self sustained and be capable of actively reacting to changes happening in the observed system.
  This chapter looks at the implementation of the system that allows a user to define an experiment and how this system allows for having autonomous experiments.

  We first introduce the goals of the experiment running system.
 We then look at each part of the system discussing how it has tried to achieve the goals and